»Hooks

 »Execution Order

-Hooks are excuted in the order they're defined in the configuration file for the when value they match.
-For example: all "before" hooks will be executed in order that they are defined.
+value they match.
+For example: all "before" hooks will be executed in order that they are

-Hooks are executed when the operation they're defined in is executed.
-For example, a registry hook will not be executed during a waypoint build -push=false command because -push=false configures Waypoint to not execute the registry push operation.
+For example, a registry hook will not be executed during a waypoint build -push=false

 »Failure Behavior

 When a hook fails, it will fail its associated operation by default.
-This behavior can be configured with the on_failure option.

 This has the often desired effect of making the result of that operation unusable by other operations.
 For example, an "after" hook failing for a "build" will make that artifact unavailable for future deployment operations even if the build itself succeeded.

-If on_failure is set to "continue," then hook failure is ignored and does not affect the overall success or failure of the associated operation.
+and does not affect the overall success or failure of the associated operation.

 Examples of this are shown in the configuration section above.